animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Second, the `@EnableCachingDefinedRegions` annotation, like the `@EnableEntityDefinedRegions` annotation described in “[Configuring Regions](#bootstrap-annotation-config-regions)”, inspects the entire Spring application, caching annotated service components to identify all the caches that are needed by the application at runtime and creates Regions in Apache Geode for these caches on application startup.
+Second, the `@EnableCachingDefinedRegions` annotation, like the `@EnableEntityDefinedRegions` annotation described in "[Configuring Regions](#bootstrap-annotation-config-regions)", inspects the entire Spring application, caching annotated service components to identify all the caches that are needed by the application at runtime and creates Regions in Apache Geode for these caches on application startup.